gazebosim/gz-sim/tutorials/resources.md

 ### System Plugins

-A system plugin is used by Ignition Gazebo, and provides an entry point for simulation customization and control.
+A system plugin is used by Gazebo, and provides an entry point for simulation customization and control.
 Refer to the \subpage createsystemplugins tutorial for information about creating your own system plugin.